Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Different workspaces run completely separate from each other, one workspace does not affect another workspace.

 _Why is the workspace for the target program at the command-line called 'Workspace 2'?_
-When launching the compiler, a default workspace (number 1) is started.
+When launching the compiler, a default hidden workspace (number 1) is started.

 ## 30.2 The source file location directives
 See *30.2_location.jai*: